 We recognised from the start that our client was seeking more than just another scientific report, but more a reflection of the state of the rohe from an iwi and hapu perspective represented visually and backed by hard facts.
 This required a diverse set of skills encompassing ecology, freshwater and customary fisheries management, policy, GIS and an understanding of Te Ao Māori.

-We gave a voice to iwi and hapū aspirations through interviews.
+Giving a voice to iwi and hapū aspirations through interviews.
 Establishing relationships through correct protocol, acknowledging mana, and taking the time to talk and listen meant that Kaumātua felt comfortable to express their views, and share their history.

-We used our familiarity with ecological databases and information sources to find and incorporate a wide range of relevant information.
+Using our familiarity with ecological databases and information sources to find and incorporate a wide range of relevant information.

-We used GIS mapping to present information visually in a way that was easy to understand while retaining a greater level of detail that could be analysed at any given time;
+Using GIS mapping to present information visually in a way that was easy to understand while retaining a greater level of detail that could be analysed at any given time;

-We presented the results orally and provided digital copies of the GIS maps and final report.
+Presenting the results orally and provided digital copies of the GIS maps and final report.

-Iwi now have a clearer understanding and documented record of the state of the native freshwater fishery, the various pressures it faces, the regulatory mechanism, along with a clear picture of the information gaps that need to be filled to enable long term sustainable management.
+As a result, iwi now have a clearer understanding and documented record of the state of the native freshwater fishery, the various pressures it faces, the regulatory mechanism, along with a clear picture of the information gaps that need to be filled to enable long term sustainable management.